osrf/osrf_pycommon/docs/process_utils.rst

 Asynchronous Process Utilities
 ------------------------------

-There is a function and class which can be used together with your custom `Tollius <http://trollius.readthedocs.org/>`_ or `asyncio <https://docs.python.org/3/library/asyncio.html>`_ run loop.
+There is a function and class which can be used together with your custom `asyncio <https://docs.python.org/3/library/asyncio.html>`_ run loop.

 The :py:func:`osrf_pycommon.process_utils.async_execute_process` function is a `coroutine <https://docs.python.org/3/library/asyncio-task.html#coroutines>`_ which allows you to run a process and get the output back bit by bit in real-time, either with stdout and stderr separated or combined.
 This function also allows you to emulate the terminal using a pty simply by toggling a flag in the parameters.

 Along side this coroutine is a `Protocol <https://docs.python.org/3/library/asyncio-protocol.html#protocols>`_ class, :py:class:`osrf_pycommon.process_utils.AsyncSubprocessProtocol`, from which you can inherit in order to customize how the yielded output is handled.

-Because this coroutine is built on the ``trollius``/``asyncio`` framework's subprocess functions, it is portable and should behave the same on all major OS's. (including on Windows where an IOCP implementation is used)
+Because this coroutine is built on the ``asyncio`` framework's subprocess functions, it is portable and should behave the same on all major OS's. (including on Windows where an IOCP implementation is used)

 .. autofunction:: osrf_pycommon.process_utils.async_execute_process